-Unless otherwise noted, historical results (including but not limited to assay results from surface and drilling samples) have not been verified and there is a risk that any future confirmation work and exploration may produce results that substantially differ from the historical results.
+Unless otherwise noted, historical results have not been verified and there is a risk that any future confirmation work and exploration may produce results that substantially differ from the historical results.
 The Company considers these results relevant to assess the mineralization and economic potential of the respective property.